Leave a Comment · Posted on September 29, 2016

 October is always a really busy month because of young writers groups starting back up and because I’m usually involved with a few events and projects at the Off the Shelf Festival of Words.
 This year is no different and I don’t think I’ll be coming up for air until early November.
 I’ve managed to squeeze a poetry submission in but I think that might be it for a while.
 My writing is no stranger to the back burner.
 It’s where it’s lived most of my life!

 Hive, the young writers consortium I’ve set up, has got off to a cracking start over the last few months and one of our new groups started tonight with a buzz around Hive’s festival events and our Arts Award and writing submission opportunities.
-I’ve just been reading through interest forms and it’s exciting to see young writers setting goals and circling opportunities they’ve sometimes never considered before.
+I’ve just been reading through interest forms and it’s exciting to see young writers setting goals and circling opportunities they’ve often never considered before.

 A few months back, just because I felt it was long overdue and needed to be done, I started interviewing young writers, (past and present members of the groups I’ve run in Sheffield and Rotherham for 8 years – this is actually my 9th!), to edit into a little film highlighting why they joined, what they’ve gained, and why others should consider checking one out.
 As a young person wondering about going to a young writers’ group, better to hear from peers that anyone else!
 Over the last few weeks, here and there, I’ve been editing together 20 interviews into a 5 segment film.
 I’ve yet to do a punchy version for people just wanting a snapshot.
 There’s a link below to the full version and a playlist of separate videos of each on Hive’s YouTube channel.